oalders/lds-quiz/README.md

     cpanm --installdeps .

-    # Create HTML templates from the markdown files.
-You'll need to run this
-    # every time you add or update markdown.

-    ./bin/convert-markdown.pl

     # start the app
     morbo app.pl

     # You can now view the app at http://127.0.0.1:3000/

-    # Quick start
+    # To create or update HTML templates from the markdown files.
+You'll need
+    to run this # every time you add or update markdown.

+    ./bin/convert-markdown.pl

+    # So a quick conversion and app startup would look like:
     ./bin/convert-markdown.pl && morbo app.pl

 # TESTING